mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--overwrite-dest`, `-o`

 Overwrite the destination package file if it exists.
-Without this option, web-ext exits in error if the destination file exists.
+Without this option, `web-ext` exits with an error if the destination file exists.

 Environment variable: `$WEB_EXT_OVERWRITE_DEST=true`
 </section>